Gavriil1/CI_PP4_TD/README.md

 </details>

-6. As a user, while I am on "Create/Update Task" I need to go back, without modifying or creating task.
+6. As a user, while on the "Create/Update Task" page, I need to go back without modifying or creating a task.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |